matt-newman/matt-newman.github.io/README.md

 * Regex used intermittently since: <time datetime="2011" class="since-date">2011</span>
 * JSP used rarely since: <time datetime="2011" class="since-date">2011</span>
 * XML, XSLT used rarely since: <time datetime="2009" class="since-date">2009</span>
-* SQL: a solid grasp of writing queries with some exposure to performance tuning and optimisations for queries.
-Understanding of relational database design and n-tier normalisation.
+* SQL: a solid grasp of writing queries with some exposure to performance tuning and optimizations for queries.
+Understanding of relational database design and n-tier normalization.
 * PHP, C#, Java: varied or limited experience/exposure having worked on a number of different projects that may have used these programming languages.
 * MongoDB: limited knowledge/exposure but took an online course in order to get some experience.
 * Photoshop: reasonable usage, knowing how to take designs and images and do simplistic editing.